-Autoimmune diseases are diseases in which the immune system reacts in the wrong way by attacking and destroying healthy body cells and tissues.
+Those who suffer from autoimmune diseases have a malfunctioning immune system and, as a consequence, the immune system reacts in the wrong way by attacking and destroying healthy body cells and tissues.

 The different sections of this article have been assembled into the following table of contents.

 The cause of autoimmune diseases is unknown, we don’t know why the body sometimes attacks itself.
-However, it is known that there are certain factors that can influence the development of this type of disease.
+However, it is known that there are certain factors that can influence the development of one of these diseases.

-A genetic predisposition is necessary for an autoimmune disease to develop.
+There is a genetic predisposition for the development of autoimmune diseases.
 These diseases are not genetic, they are not inherited, but there are combinations of genes that produce an increased risk of developing an autoimmune disease.
 Depending on the genes that are affected, there will be a predisposition towards one or the other disease.

-In addition to genetic predisposition, environmental factors also play a role.
-These are necessary to trigger the activation of the immune system.
-These include hormonal changes, tobacco, alcohol, vaccines, infections, eating disorders, etc.
+In addition, environmental factors can also play a role, since they are necessary to trigger the activation of the immune system.
+These include hormonal changes, tobacco, alcohol, vaccines, infections, nutrition, eating disorders, weather, etc.

 The manifestation will depend on the type of disease and the organs that are affected, although there may be variations even in cases with the same disease.